 Iceland’s south coast boasts the constantly changing Jokulsarlon glacial lagoon, where blue, white, turquoise and black streaked icebergs shift and creak about in an icy dance.
-The icebergs are 1,000-year-old chunks of the retreating Oraefajokull glacier that have broken off and are floating out to sea.
+The icebergs are 1.000-year-old chunks of the retreating Oraefajokull glacier that have broken off and are floating out to sea.

-The mystical lagoon is enormous and has provided the backdrop for many major feature films and programs including ‘Batman Begins’ and most recently ‘Game of Thrones.’
+The mystical lagoon is enormous and has provided the backdrop for many major feature films and programs including Batman Begins, two James Bond films and Game of Thrones.

 The Diamond Beach

-How to get to Jokulsarlon lagoon
+How to get to Jokulsarlon lagoon?

 Is there an entrance fee to Jokulsarlon?